Reviewed by: Roger Wohlner, Investing Editor

 Fidelity does not offer a Roth 401k option where contributions can grow tax-free.

-One commenter on Fidelity’s website noted this lack of a Roth option as a major drawback.
 “I’m strongly considering switching if Fidelity doesn’t roll out the Roth feature soon,” they wrote.
 “I’ve been otherwise very pleased with Fidelity’s offerings and services.”

 Pros: Large investment selection, low fees